Keyboard shortcuts

 x = my::math::abs(-1.0) * my::math::PI;

-Internal modules are modules which are defined with the mod keyword followed by a name and a body as the following example shows:
+Inline modules are modules are defined with the mod keyword, followed by a name and a body {...} as the following example shows:

 test